scouten/ericscouten.dev/content/2024/iiw38/index.md

 ## Session 1C: Content Authenticity 101

 I gave an introductory session titled [Content Authenticity 101](/2024/content-authenticity-101).
 We had about 30-40 people attend with lots of great questions about identity binding, signature mechanisms, and trust list.

+## Session 2L: `did:tdw`

+Simplified version of DID with key rotation sponsored by BC Government.

+<1000 lines of code to implement.

+Intended to incorporate key concepts from KERI, but not take on the complexity of KERI.

+Compatible with `did:web`!

+Still to do: DID challenges.

+Ohhh, wait ... they have DID issuer trust chaining built in via `/did/whois`.

+Heading to standardization (IETF likely) soon.